smartlook/smartlook.github.io/_docs/sdk/ios.md

 This warning also might be accompanied by a short freeze of the app during debugging.
 This freeze does not happen in production builds, and is caused by an [Xcode debug option](https://developer.apple.com/documentation/code_diagnostics/main_thread_checker){:target="_blank"}.
 This option can be switched off in the respective run scheme diagnostic options:

 ![Setting pause on issue off](https://raw.githubusercontent.com/smartlook/smartlook.github.io/master/_docs/sdk/ios-main-thread-checker.png)

+## A technical note: "unable to open object file" warning

+When compiling your app with Smartlook for debugging, you may encounter list of **harmless warnings** with this pattern:

+` (....) /Users/...../SLSnapshotRenderer.o unable to open object file: No such file or directory`

+These warnings appear when  `Target -> Build Settings -> Build Options -> Debug Information Format` is set to `DWARF with dSYM file`.
+This debug information format is not a default one, and is set manually e.g., when some crash analytics tools (e.g., Fabric.io Crashlytics) are used.

+We are continuously trying to suppress the warnings by tweaking our release build process, so far with no avail.